AckerlyXu/heima/articles/best-practices-data-partitioning.md

 ## Horizontal partitioning with Elastic Database
 A single SQL database has a limit to the volume of data that it can contain.
 Throughput is constrained by architectural factors and the number of concurrent connections that it supports.
 The Elastic Database feature of SQL Database supports horizontal scaling for a SQL database.
 Using Elastic Database, you can partition your data into shards that are spread across multiple SQL databases.
 You can also add or remove shards as the volume of data that you need to handle grows and shrinks.
 Using Elastic Database can also help reduce contention by distributing the load across databases.

+> [!NOTE]
-> [AZURE.NOTE] Elastic Database is a replacement for the Federations feature of Azure SQL Database.
+> Elastic Database is a replacement for the Federations feature of Azure SQL Database.
 Existing SQL Database Federation installations can be migrated to Elastic Database by using the Federations migration utility.
 Alternatively, you can implement your own sharding mechanism if your scenario does not lend itself naturally to the features that are provided by Elastic Database.

 Each shard is implemented as a SQL database.
 A shard can hold more than one dataset (referred to as a *shardlet*).
 Each database maintains metadata that describes the shardlets that it contains.
 A shardlet can be a single data item, or it can be a group of items that share the same shardlet key.
 For example, if you are sharding data in a multitenant application, the shardlet key can be the tenant ID, and all data for a given tenant can be held as part of the same shardlet.
 Data for other tenants would be held in different shardlets.